Nevada’s Places Underlie Several Ecological Novels of George R. Stewart

 By Donald M. Scott

 In April MGM+/Amazon Studio will begin filming a mini-series version of George R. Stewart’s ecological novel, Earth Abides—a milestone in the rediscovery of the pioneering ecological author who was inspired by Nevada.
 Earth Abides was recently re-printed with an Introduction by award-winning author Kim Stanley Robinson, who wrote a fine summary of Stewart’s life and work.
 Similarly, 2023’s re-issue of Stewart’s Storm by the New York Review of Books Press (originally published in 1941) has an excellent Introduction by environmentalist author Nathaniel Rich.
+Stewart’s eco-novel Fire will also be reissued in August 2024 by the NYRB Press.
 Doug Nichol, whose film California Typewriter was considered for Best Documentary, is filming a documentary about Stewart’s work, which will include several Nevada locations.

 Photo courtesy of Donald M. Scott.
 George R. Stewart waits at George R. Stewart Trail dedication, 1974.
 Thornton Beach Ranger Don Scott reads from Earth Abides.